Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Related Work

-Game settings offer interesting perspectives to test AI models' capabilities, and understanding of a (physical) world.
-The rise of powerful auto-regressive Large Language Models (LLMs) gave a significant boost to this research direction.
-LLMs can embody various roles in games: they can be players, non-player characters, assistants, Game Masters, design games, or analyze gameplay data, and so on \citep{10680313}.
-(Natural language) games have been used to evaluate core skills of LLMs, in addition to the standardized benchmarking practices in NLP.
-For instance, situated language understanding is evaluated through dialogue games \citep{chalamalasetti2023clembench}, theory of mind is tested through collaborative games \citep{li-etal-2023-theory}, physical common sense is probed by asking models to organize rooms and place objects in appropriate locations \citep{zhuo-murata-2024-utilizing} and world knowledge can be tested through the popular game `Twenty Questions` \citep{de-bruyn-etal-2022-20q}.
+As mentioned earlier, the core challenge that is addressed in this work relates to logical inference and abductive reasoning.
+The guesser must interpret the (incomplete) abstract clues to infer the most plausible concept, relying on their own background knowledge, Theory of Mind of the other player, and previous incorrect guesses.
+Language games offer an interesting perspective to test these capabilities in AI models.
+For instance, situated language understanding is evaluated through dialogue games \citep{chalamalasetti2023clembench}, Theory of Mind (ToM) -the capacity to reason about others’ concealed mental states- is tested through collaborative games \citep{li-etal-2023-theory}, physical common sense is probed by asking models to organize rooms and place objects in appropriate locations \citep{zhuo-murata-2024-utilizing}, and world knowledge can be tested through the popular game `Twenty Questions` \citep{de-bruyn-etal-2022-20q}.
 It has also been shown that LLMs as players do not necessarily match human performance, but their performance correlates strongly with difficulty as indicated by humans \citep{xiao2024llms}.\\ An interesting subsection of games that are implemented for LLMs are games in which there is a perfect common interest between players.
 In this setup, there are usually two players: the `sender', and `receiver'.
-The sender disposes of a fixed set of signals.
 The receiver can observe the signals that are sent, but not the state of the world.
 A message is encoded in signals by the sender, and the receiver must then try to decode them and decide on which actions to take.
 For each state, there is only one correct action and both the sender and the receiver have the same outcome objective, namely for the receiver to perform the correct action.
 Prior research has presented such games as a method to evaluate automated methods, since they test a system’s ability to strategically encode and/or decode information, align meaning between agents, and coordinate actions within a shared framework.\\ For instance, LLMs have made considerable gains in solving crossword puzzles, especially with the implementation of search algorithms \citep{saha2024language}.
 However, cryptic puzzles (e.g., relying on wordplay) are much more challenging, and there remains a large performance gap compared to humans \citep{saha2024language,sadallah2024llms}. \citet{leng2025crosswordbench} create a text+grid crossword benchmark, and show that reasoning models outperform non-reasoning models.
 However, they do not mention a human baseline.
-Similarly, the game `Codenames' has been introduced as benchmark to test language nuances and theory of mind, on which LLMs again outperform older methods.
+Similarly, the game `Codenames' has been introduced as benchmark to test language nuances and ToM, on which LLMs again outperform older methods.
 However, \citet{stephenson2025codenames} note that smaller models do not adhere to the constraints of game rules, and models struggle overall with lateral thinking.
 On the popular puzzle `Wordle', LLMs again underperform but CoT-prompting increases performance \citep{xiao2024llms}.
+Additionally, the `Connections' puzzle in the New York Times, where players have to make four clusters from sixteen words, is still challenging for LLMs.
+Especially when the model's first answer is incorrect, the accuracy is low \citep{todd2024missedconnectionslateralthinking}.
+Similarly, in Italian, the game `La Ghigliottina' in which a single player has to determine which concept connects a set of five seemingly unrelated clues, shows that LLMs are still underperforming \citep{manna-etal-2024-riddle}.